BigJohnn/BigJohnn/README.md

 - 👋 Hi, I’m @🥥Hoop
 - 👀 I’m currently interested in robots.
-- 🌱 I’m currently working with Lerobot, Zeroth-Bot, Genesis !
+- 🌱 I’m currently working with Lerobot, Zeroth-Bot, Genesis, Rust!

 <!---
 BigJohnn/BigJohnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.